nightrunner91/nightpack/README.md

 ### Grid system

 It uses custom 12 column grid system based on flex.
-You can use it both in pug or sass
+You can use it both in PUG or SASS.
+I personally prefer SASS method because output HTML looks pretty and clean.
 ```
 div.col.lg-6.md-6.sm-6.xs-6.mb-12
 ```